August 25, 2017 | Serves 4-6

 - 50g of Parmesan

 All the credit for this recipe goes to my (soon to be) mother-in-law, Clare.
 She’s the one who ingeniously thought to use my beloved coconut yoghurt in place of béchamel and it’s so amazing, wait til you try it!
 This has become a family favourite and it’s ideal for freezing.
 I love making it when I have some spare time and then freezing it for emergencies- just let it cool completely and then cover it in tinfoil before popping it in the freezer.
+For a delicious vegetarian version, swap the lamb for tinned or soaked lentils.

 Preheat the oven to 180C.
 Cut the aubergines lengthways into thin slices.
 Lay them out on a roasting tray, drizzle on half of the olive oil and roast for about 25 minutes, until soft and just starting to brown.